 The Character We ARE

-For any enterprise to be truly successful, you need a clear mandate.
-You need to understand your core beliefs, and to set the ground rules for how you’re going to approach change.
-Principles that will help guide decisions.
+For any enterprise to be truly successful, you need to share a common understanding of your core beliefs, and agree the expectations for what is considered normal and acceptable behaviour for the entire company.
+A set of principles that will help guide decisions consistently toward your shared values.
 So, this is where you begin.
-It is your own manifesto, mandating the most fundamental characteristics of your enterprise systems - including your people.
+It is your own manifesto, mandating the most fundamental characteristics of your enterprise systems - especially your people.

 The Purpose We Share